mattyschell/geodatabase-taxmap-toiler/README.md

 10. Tax_Lot_REUC_Relationship
 11. Tax_Lot_Subterranean_Relationship

-### Spatial Data: Reference
+### Spatial Data: Reference Used by the Wizards

-We will ignore reference data.
-But for reference here's a list.
+Best to include these, the Wizards expect them even if they are not edited or explicitly read.

 1. "DCP" feature dataset
     * Boro_Boundary